garysteinmetz/chhcsfun_template/docs/aws/create_devops_iam_user.md

 ## Create the Specialized DevOps User Which Will Be Used to Install and Maintain the App

-  - Go to https://aws.amazon.com and login as you would on normal Amazon
+  - Go to https://aws.amazon.com and login as you would on normal Amazon (`Root User`)
   - In the search box, enter 'IAM' and select the 'IAM' result
   - In the left column, click the 'Users' link
+  - Click the 'Add user' button
-  - In the 'User name' text box, enter a username of your choice (like `'devops_user'`)
+  - In the 'User name' text box, enter a username of your choice (like `devops_user`)
+    - Record this value as the `TF_VAR_AWS_DEVOPS_USERNAME` variable value
   - Under 'Access type,' select both 'Progammatic access' (from `aws` tool) and 'AWS Management Console access' (from browser) options
-    - Record this value as the `TF_VAR_AWS_DEVOPS_USERNAME` variable value
   - Under the 'Console password' section, select the 'Custom password' option then enter a password of your choosing
     - Record this value as the `TF_VAR_AWS_DEVOPS_PASSWORD` variable value